factorhouse/examples/fh-local-spark-orders-iceberg/README.md

 ## Flink SQL for Orders Sink in Parquet

-This lab shows how to ingest Avro-encoded order records from a Kafka topic into a Flink SQL source table, and write them to an Iceberg table stored in object storage (MinIO) using the Iceberg connector.
-Since Flink SQL does not support defining Iceberg's hidden partitioning, the sink table is created using Spark SQL instead.
+This lab shows how to stream Avro-encoded order records from a Kafka topic into a PySpark Structured Streaming job and write them to an Iceberg table in MinIO.
+The Avro schema is resolved via Schema Registry using ABRiS, and all dependencies are bundled in an Uber JAR.

 ## How to start